Dividing Fractions Calculator

 • Financial and business proportion problems

-Fraction division appears frequently in real-world situations where you need to determine how many parts of one size fit into another, or when scaling recipes and measurements:
+Fraction division appears frequently in real-world situations where you need to determine how many parts of one size fit into another, or when scaling recipes and measurements.
+Understanding these applications makes the mathematical concept more meaningful.

 In construction, you might need to determine how many pieces of a certain length can be cut from a longer piece.
 For example, how many 3/4 inch pieces can be cut from a 6-inch board: 6 ÷ (3/4) = 6 × (4/3) = 8 pieces.